This article may contain links from our affiliate partners. Please read how we make money!

 12. Chicken Tikka Masala

-This Chicken Tikka Masala Recipe is so easy to make and meal prep right at home using simple and delicious ingredients like fragrant spices, tomato sauce, onion, garlic, ginger, cream, and butter.
+This Chicken Tikka Masala Recipe is so easy to make at home using simple and delicious ingredients like fragrant spices, tomato sauce, onion, garlic, ginger garlic paste cream, and butter.
 Filled with tender, juicy, marinated chicken pieces swimming in a rich, aromatic, and creamy curry sauce, the whole family will love this restaurant-quality chicken tikka masala recipe.
-This is one of our favorite healthy chicken meal prep ideas!
+This is one of my favorite healthy chicken meal prep ideas!

 13. Keto Butter Chicken